TurboTux/CEA-INPE/README.md

 - 2.15 - first REALLY public version (forget all the past!
 Version history is merely informative)          <- we are here!
     (*The Three Stooges (Only, Omit and Insert tabs) still not working properly.
 Sorry.*)
 - 2.16 - I hope it doesn't exist anytime soon...
+- 2.4 - jumped minor versions because a new milestone achieved!
+New window plot the items selected in "Other -> Output" tab.
+And it has a new splash screen too!